marxarelli/wpml-json-api/readme.txt

 Tags: json, api, i18n, cms, wpml, multilingual, translation Requires at least: 2.8
 Tested up to: 3.2
-Stable tag: 0.0.2
+Stable tag: 0.1.0

-An extension to [JSON-API](http://wordpress.org/extend/plugins/json-api) for sites using the [WPML Multilingual CMS](http://wpml.org) plugin.
+An extension to JSON-API for sites using the WPML Multilingual CMS plugin.

 == Description ==